keeganprunty/Fanalytics/README.md

 ## 📝 Project Background

-This dashboard was developed as part of a capstone project for **Rallyoop, Inc.**, a stealth-mode startup revolutionizing fan monetization in college athletics.
+This dashboard was developed as part of a capstone project for **Rallyoop, Inc.**, a startup revolutionizing fan monetization in college athletics.
 The project aimed to create a scalable fanbase genotyping model using publicly available proxy metrics, enabling data-driven engagement strategies without requiring individual fan-level data.

 **Team Fanalytics** built this system to provide athletic departments and sports technology companies with actionable insights into fanbase composition and behavior patterns.